RedKnite5/Chell/REPORT.md

   * If there are no pipe commands, the run_commands function is called to execute the single command without piping.
 And the retval is set to the return value of the run_commands function.

 ### Background Jobs
-The background_check function is responsible for checking the status of background processes.
+Near the end of the main while loop is a block of code responsible for checking the status of background processes.
 It does this by calling the waitpid() function with the WNOHANG option, which allows the function to check the status of a child process without blocking.
 If the child process has terminated, the function will update the status of the process in the jobs list and print a message indicating that the process has completed.
-If the child process has not terminated, the function will do nothing.
-This function is typically called periodically by the main loop of the program, allowing it to check the status of background processes and update the user on their status.
-Overall, this function provides the functionality for monitoring and managing background processes.
+If the child process has not terminated, it will do nothing.

-The program also has a signal handler which is invoked when a child process terminates.
+Because this runs at the end of the main loop of the program, it periodically checks the status of background processes and update the user on their status.
-The signal handler uses the waitpid() function to wait for the child process to terminate and retrieves the process ID of the terminated process.
-It then uses the delete() function to remove the corresponding Job from the linked list of background jobs.
+Overall, this provides the functionality for monitoring and managing background processes.

 # Testing